 Check out the replica of the Queen of the North Atlantic Bluenose II.
 If she is in port she will be near the Fisheries Museum of the Atlantic.
-You can also see her on the Canadian 10 cent coin!
-She was a fishing and racing legend until the original was lost at sea off the coast of Haiti in 1946.
-There are many colourful buildings and tasty places to stop.
+You can also see her on the Canadian 10 cent coin.

 9. Go Whale Watching

-Whale Watching season is May through October.
 Tours are run through Lunenburg Whale Watching and run daily for three hours.
 This is one of the top things to do in Lunenburg Nova Scotia in summer.

 10. Get Out on the Water